DXHeroes/knowledge-base-content/practices/software_documentation.md

 - What Is a /name/
 - Why You Might Want the /name/
-- Issues the /name/ Solves
+- Problems the /name/ Solves
 - How to Implement the /name/
 - Common Pitfalls of the /name/
 - Resources for the /name/